gwhitson/PythonDND/README.md

         on how to do  this were way far off but this was a good learning experience

-- build targetting systems, highlight target- ted entities                                    [ ]
+- build targetting systems, highlight target- ted entities                                    [x] targetting system is working, built in aoe with it to adjust for how it was selecting entities.
+If the aoe is 0, the target will be whatever entity is in the square clicked on.
+This does mean that you only technically need enough range on an attack to reach the very corner of the square to make the attack, however that seems reasonable enough to me.

 - fix/test click function thoroughly, i
-  believe there were issues with it keeping flags set when they were not supposed to be     [ ]
+  believe there were issues with it keeping flags set when they were not supposed to be     [x]
+        this issue has been taken care of.
+Flags were indeed staying when they should not have been but I built a separate function for setting everything back to clear.
+This just makes sure that at every stage we have all the right flags set

-- also need to make aoe to work on top of range   [ ] I think i want this to be a circle that moves with the mouse and shows what the aoe would be where you click
+- also need to make aoe to work on top of range   [x] I think i want this to be a circle that moves with the mouse and shows what the aoe would be where you click this should not have been a separate item on the list.
+Built in with targetting logic

 - adding and removing entities                    [ ]